beccadelf/Exec_functioning_treatment_response/README.md

 ## Folder Structure

 ### 1. Model Release
 This section contains a pre-trained model for treatment response prediction, along with associated model components and supporting material.
 It is based on a random forest classifier and was trained without oversampling, feature exclusion, or feature selection, to ensure that the full input feature set remains unchanged.
 In a cross-validation with 100 iterations, the model achieved an average balanced accuracy of 0.60 (SD = 0.11), with a permutation-based p-value of *p* ≈ 0.08.
-Please refer to the “Instructions_to_use_algorithm.docx” for detailed usage instructions.
+Detailed usage instructions can be found in the 1_Model_Release folder.

 ### 2. Group Comparison: Executive Functions